 If you are planning to buy a home, you must start comparing the interest rates and loan repayment tenure of the best housing loan banks in India.
 Many banks and NBFCs (Non-Banking Financial Company) offer home loans at competitive interest rates.
-In fact, many lenders are offering considerably lower interest rates for home loans even after the recent hike in repo rate by RBI.
+Moreover, many lenders do not charge processing fees and foreclosure charges on home loans.

 The following table lists the best lenders for home loans in India.